Thakurvaibhav/k8s/consul/README.md

 # Pre-Deploy

-1. It is recommended to expose consul-ui over an ingress and not directly using the load balance.
+1. It is recommended to expose consul-ui over an ingress and not directly using the load balancer.
 2. Set the ui doman at `ui.ingress.host` inside `values.yaml`
 3. Other options can be also we tweaked inside the `values.yaml` file.
 You can find the full list [here](https://github.com/hashicorp/consul-helm)